wipesfps/chat/README.md

-# , their is a command the grants anybody that uses it admin in your server..
-Be careful  :)
+ their is a command the grants anybody that uses it admin in your server..
+Be careful  :) /superadmin remove it.